What We're Building

 - Split In Batches — process each URL

-- HTTP Request — scrape each page with extract format
+- HTTP Request — scrape each page with the json format

 - Google Sheets — append extracted data